KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 Prototypically, the [Sophia](https://arxiv.org/abs/2305.14342) paper claimed to attain a 2x speedup over Adam.
 With few compelling meta-analyses out there, anyone interested in conducting neural network optimization research must technically go through and replicate every one of these papers before being able to claim to be truly caught up with the state of the art.
 Of course, in practice this is impossible.
-So instead, the de facto arrangement is that each researcher relies on their own (human) network in order to become informed of what works and doesn't work.
+So instead, the de facto arrangement is that each researcher relies on their network of (human) connections in order to become informed of what works and doesn't work.
 * Industry reserachers in the big corporate labs benefit from being part of a gigantic pool of other human industry researchers, who are mostly not incentivized to fake results (because if a fake result messes up the bigrun, that's not good).
 Such researchers therefore typically have a good picture of what really works and what doesn't.